 Cap it off

-During the year prior to graduation, each student completes a capstone project, which draws upon theory, practice and policy.
-Recently some students have worked in teams to study the economics of global warming, regional economic trends, and public health initiatives.
+During the year prior to graduation, each economics student completes a capstone project that draws upon theory, practice and policy.
+Students have worked in teams to study issues like the economics of global warming, regional economic trends and public health initiatives.

 Recommended for students interested in attending graduate/law school or starting non-business careers.

-Recommended for students who want a wide range of career options and want to start a career in business immediately after graduation. (opportunities overlap for the above major)
+Recommended for students who want a wide range of career options and want to start a career in business immediately after graduation.
+(Opportunities overlap with the above major)